bandrefilipe/spring-hexagonal/README.md

 # spring-hexagonal

-`sprint-hexagonal` is a Spring Boot native application template built with Kotlin and Maven.
-It follows a clean/hexagonal architecture, facilitating the creation of new projects with modern technologies and native image support.
+`sprint-hexagonal` is a Spring Boot native application template designed to accelerate the development of Java/Kotlin projects following a clean/hexagonal architecture.
+With built-in support for modern technologies like Kotlin, Spring Boot, and GraalVM, this template streamlines the setup process and empowers developers to focus on building high-quality applications.

 ## Modules